 What does non-owners insurance cover?

 You might want a non-owners policy if you need insurance but don’t currently own a vehicle.
-This policy works like a traditional car insurance policy with one major exception: with a non-owners insurance policy, you’re limited to liability coverage.
-Meaning, you won't have comprehensive or collision coverage (also known as full coverage).
+This policy works like a traditional car insurance policy with one major exception: with a non-owners car insurance policy, you’re limited to liability coverage.
+Meaning, you won't have comprehensive or collision coverage (also known as full coverage when purchased together).
 The reason for this is simple: the insurance company through which you receive non-owners insurance doesn’t know the specifics of the vehicle you'll be driving.
 The value of the vehicle they would need to replace through collision and comprehensive could vary, from an affordable pre-owned vehicle to a brand new Mercedes Benz G-Class.

 Non-owner liability coverage (coverage for other drivers/vehicles):

 Liability insurance covers the damage you cause in an at-fault auto accident.
 While it doesn't cover physical damage to your vehicle, it does give you coverage for another driver's property damage.